About the Governor

 57th Governor of Missouri

-Governor Parson and First Lady Teresa live in Bolivar.
-Together they have two grown children and six grandchildren.
-He was raised on a farm in Hickory County, and graduated from Wheatland High School in Wheatland, Missouri.
-He is a small business owner and a third generation farmer who currently owns and operates a cow and calf operation near Bolivar.
+Governor Parson and First Lady Teresa Parson live in Bolivar.
+Together, they have two grown children, six grandchildren, and recently welcomed their first great grandchild.
+He was raised on a farm in Hickory County and graduated from Wheatland High School in Wheatland, Missouri.
+Governor Parson is a small business owner and a third-generation farmer who currently owns and operates a cow-calf operation near Bolivar.